Observational Inference on the Delay Time Distribution of Short Gamma-ray Bursts: Discussion

-The \ac{DTD} can thus be used to place constraints on the minimum separation of \acp{BNS} at formation, as well as evolutionary phases in the progenitors that can steepen the compact object binary orbital separation distribution and therefore the \ac{DTD}~\citep{Belczynski2018,Broekgaarden2021b}.
-For example, given the $1^\mathrm{st}$ percentile of our recovered \tmin distribution when using all host galaxies ($t_\mathrm{min}^{1\%} = \AllSamplesTminFirstPercentile$) and assuming a \ac{BNS} formation timescale of $t_\star = 30~\mathrm{Myr}$, the minimum orbital separation at \ac{BNS} formation is $\approx \MinimumSeparationTminFirstPercentile$.
-The preference of our results for longer minimum delay times $\gtrsim 100~\mathrm{Myr}$ may indicate that late-stage hardening phases, such as the Case BB mass transfer scenario~\citep[e.g.,][]{Dewi2002,Ivanova2003}, may operate inefficiently or be nonexistent.
-This would have implications for the ability of \ac{BNS} systems to provide the $r$-process enrichment observed in low escape velocity environments such as ultra-faint dwarf galaxies~\citep{Safarzadeh2018} or environments with rapid star formation episodes such as globular clusters~\citep{Zevin2019b}, since enrichment in these environments requires short delay times of $\mathcal{O}(10~\mathrm{Myr})$.
+The \ac{DTD} can thus be used to place constraints on the minimum separation of \acp{BNS} at formation, as well as evolutionary phases in the progenitors that can steepen the compact object binary orbital separation distribution and therefore the \ac{DTD}~\citep{Belczynski2018,Broekgaarden2022a}.
+For example, given the first percentile of our recovered \tmin distribution when using all host galaxies ($t_\mathrm{min}^{1\%} = \AllSamplesTminFirstPercentile$) and assuming a \ac{BNS} formation timescale of $t_\star = 30~\mathrm{Myr}$, the minimum orbital separation at \ac{BNS} formation is $\approx \MinimumSeparationTminFirstPercentile$ (note that eccentricity in the orbit at \ac{BNS} formation would expedite the inspiral, leading to larger orbital separations for a given inspiral time).
+The preference of our results for longer minimum delay times $\gtrsim 100~\mathrm{Myr}$ may indicate that late-stage hardening phases, such as the Case BB common envelope scenario~\citep[e.g.,][]{Dewi2002,Ivanova2003}, may operate inefficiently or be nonexistent.
+This would have implications for the ability of \ac{BNS} systems to provide the $r$-process enrichment observed in low escape velocity environments such as ultra-faint dwarf galaxies~\citep{Safarzadeh2018} or environments with rapid star formation episodes such as globular clusters~\citep{Zevin2019b}, as enrichment in these environments requires short delay times of $\mathcal{O}(10~\mathrm{Myr})$.
 In addition to informing the distribution of orbital properties at compact object binary formation, delay times can be used to place joint constraints on the properties of a binary prior to the second supernova and the strength of the natal kick that formed the second neutron star~\citep[e.g.,][]{Andrews2015,Andrews2019a,Tauris2017}.
 Combining this information with the physical offset of the \ac{GRB} with respect to its host galaxy can further improve such constraints~\citep[e.g.,][]{GW170817_progenitor,Zevin2020c}.
 We will explore the constraints that this catalog places on \ac{BNS} progenitor pre-supernova orbital properties and natal kicks based on delay times and offsets in future work.